Online Anxiety Therapy

-Anxiety is often thought of as chronic worry, but it is more than that.
+Anxiety is often thought of as a chronic worry, but it is more than that.
 It’s not that simple.
-Actually, it is healthy to experience anxiety at certain times and circumstance in our lives.
+Actually, it is healthy to experience anxiety at certain times and circumstances in our lives.
 Anxiety has a purpose it has helped humans evolve and stay alive as a species.
 Anxiety can be complex and symptoms and severity vary from person to person.

 For a person with an anxiety disorder, the anxiety does not go away and can get worse over time.
 The symptoms can interfere with daily activities such as job performance, school work, and relationships.